tim-janik/beast/images/README.md

-# Beastycons - Cursors & icons for Beast
+# Beastycons - Cursors & icon font for Beast

 SVG based cursor and icon drawings for the Beast project.